 A General Council governs the Samish.
 An annual General Council meeting is held the last sunday in June.
 The General Council gives direction to the seven-member Tribal Council and maintains active participation through the seven Tribal Council appointed committees: Natural Resources, Health and Human Services, Housing, Personnel, Enrollment, Election and Cultural.
 The Samish Tribal Council envisions a virtual Indian community where each tribal member is connected to tribal government and tribal administration via telecommunications.

 Anacortes is situated on Fidalgo Island, accessible by bridge to the mainland, and is often known as the gateway to the San Juan Islands via the Washington State ferry system.
 Seattle is 80 miles south, and Vancouver BC is 90 miles north.
-A small microclimate keeps Anacortes drier than most other parts of the northwest, we have about 40 more days of sunshine than Seattle, and 12 inches less rainfall as well.
-Temperatures average 45 in winter, and about 70 in summer.

 Numerous beaches and protected forestlands provide ample opportunity for hiking, beachcombing, whale watching, kayaking and other outdoor activities.
 Skiing and snowboarding are available two hours away at Mt.
 Baker Resort.

 They are a Central Coast Salish people.
 Through the years, they were assigned to reservations dominated by other Tribes, for instance, the Swinomish Indians of the Swinomish Reservation of Washington and the Tulalip Tribes of the Tulalip Reservation.